 A lot of time is spent in the living room entertaining guests and family, so the warm touch of engineered wooden flooring offers a sense of comfort combined with durability to last for years.

 For a bit of a different statement that is more definitive, a herringbone style is sure to stand out.
-Again, choose a neutral grey for a safe option, but use warmer colours if you’ve already envisaged decorative elements that will accompany or contrast with the flooring colour.
+Again, choose a neutral tone for a safe option, but use warmer colours if you’ve already envisaged decorative elements that will accompany or contrast with the flooring colour.

 Chevron for the Kitchen